Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

 “You are good at this, sometimes it even seems that most of the work is marketing for Pluto.”
 In the team, you conducted the so-called New York Times readiness tests - how was it?

-- We discussed it and prepared it - just likespace mission itself.
-We planned how we will lure the audience, rehearse and make simulations.
-But most of my team really enjoyed it.
-The society will not read the complex mathematical articles that we write for the development of science.
-People will be closer to the visual part, the story.
+- We discussed it and prepared it - just likethe space mission itself.
+We planned how we would attract the audience, rehearsed and did simulations.
+But most of my team really liked it.
+The public will not read the complex mathematical papers we write to advance science.
+People will be closer to the visual part and the story.

 Imagine a lone spacecraft traveling for 12 years, billions of miles from Earth.
 And this is not science fiction, but something real.
-And it explodes the brain.
+And it blows my mind.

 Alan Stern, NASA